czhc/securityhub-remediations/README.md

     8. In the box for "SecHubWorkshop", click "Open IDE"
     9. Find the terminal session at the bottom which starts with "bash" and use it to run: "git clone https://github.com/FireballDWF/securityhub-remediations.git && cd securityhub-remediations" so that you have a copy of the workshop files on your Cloud9 instance
     10. Within the Cloud9 browser tab, open the file securityhub-remediations/module1/config
-    11. Replace "{AWS_ACCOUNT_NUMBER}" with your AWS account number
+    11. Replace "{AWS_ACCOUNT_NUMBER}" with your AWS account number.
+Replacing the braces is important, and the account number must not contain dashes, this needs to be a valid arn.
     12. Click File->Save As
     13. In Folder, enter "~/.aws"
     14. Click "Save"
     15. Test the AWS Credentials by going to the IDE's terminal window then enter "aws s3 ls --profile cc"
-    16. If you get AccessDenied, then review the edits you made to ~/.aws/config and step 5 as you need to have working credentials for CloudCustodian to work.
+    16. If you get AccessDenied, then review the edits (usual suspects are leaving the braces in, or including dashes in the account number) you made to ~/.aws/config and step 5 as you need to have working credentials for CloudCustodian to be able to make aws api calls.
 4. Install Cloud Custodian
     1. To install Cloud Custodian, just run the following in the bash terminal window of Cloud9:
 ```